Getting Started with Designer

 The Quick Filters toolbar appears on the following resource pages: Special Days, Business Hours, Data Tables, Applications, Shared Modules, Emergency Flags, Media Resources, and Digital Resources.
 The same filters appear on each page, and any filters that you create are visible to other Designer users.

 Many of the resource pages in Designer have an Actions toolbar:

 The action items on the toolbar will vary based on the resource page you are viewing.
-Depending on the functions available for that particular resource, you can use this toolbar to do the following:
+Depending on the functions available for that particular resource, you can do the following:

-The View History button opens the history view (or audit log) for a resource.
-This view shows you a list of each time the resource was viewed, edited, or published, the user who made the change, and the new and previous value of any properties that were changed.
+The history view shows you a list of each time the resource was viewed, edited, or published, the user who made the change, and the new and previous value of any properties that were changed.

 You can use the buttons on the page to view the results for a specific time period (for example, last 1W to see the results for previous week), or use the date fields to specify a custom date range.
 Results can be sorted or searched and you can use the Export button to export the results as a CSV file.